Racism and the Making of Gay Rights: A Sexologist, His Student, and the Empire of Queer Love

 In 1931, a sexologist arrived in colonial Shanghai to give a public lecture about homosexuality.
 In the audience was a medical student, and after the lecture concluded, he introduced himself.
 The sexologist, Magnus Hirschfeld, fell in love with the medical student, Li Shiu Tong.
 Li became Hirschfeld’s assistant on a lecture tour around the world – the first time in history that a renowned expert defended homosexuality to so many people in so many countries.

-Racism and the Making of Gay Rights shows how Hirschfeld laid the groundwork for modern gay rights, and how he did so by borrowing from a disturbing set of racist, imperial, and eugenic ideas.
+Racism and the Making of Gay Rights (Toronto, 2022) shows how Hirschfeld laid the groundwork for modern gay rights, and how he did so by borrowing from a disturbing set of racist, imperial, and eugenic ideas.
 Yet on his journey with Li, Hirschfeld also had inspiring moments – including when he formulated gay rights as a broad, anti-colonial struggle and as a movement that could be linked to Jewish emancipation.

 Read more on the publisher's website.